Umuzi-org/ACN-syllabus/content/projects/tdd/password-checker/part2-deprecated/_index.md

 ## Instructions for reviewer

 - Make sure that all the previous tests still pass.
-- Different errors should be logged at different levels `debug` vs `error`.
 - Are the log messages printed to the standard output / terminal / console?
 - Are the correct errors stored in `errors.log`?
 Only one type should be there.
 - User passwords should NEVER be logged.